 The District of Columbia American Job Center can help you find a new job, transition into something new, expand your skills, or even explore a new career.
 Find a location nearest you.

-Keith A. Anderson currently serves as the Acting Director for the DC Department of Parks and Recreation (DPR).
-He was appointed Interim Director by Mayor Muriel Bowser in January 2015.
+Keith A. Anderson is the Director for the DC Department of Parks and Recreation (DPR).
+In January 2015, Director Anderson was appointed Interim, and then Acting Director, by Mayor Muriel Bowser.
+He was confirmed by the DC City Council in July 2015.

 Prior to DPR, Mr. Anderson held the title of Director at the District’s Department of the Environment (DDOE).
 As DDOE’s Director, Mr. Anderson established the world’s first Stormwater Retention Credit (SRC) trading program; lead the effort to make Washington, DC the third most sustainable city in the United States; orchestrated the District’s Municipal Aggregation Program (DC MAP), saving the District of Columbia taxpayers $30M in electric costs; pioneered the effort to write the District of Columbia’s Sustainability Plan; and had direct oversight of approximately 300 employees, 4 administrations, 14 divisions and a $115M budget.